mermaidpurse/wrapsher/docs/internals.md

 Wrapsher convention is to use `_wshi`, `_wshj` as temporary variables whose value you use right after setting it.
-It's a goal not to proliferate shell variables overmuch.
+It's a goal not to proliferate shell variables overmuch, so you can imagine these a little like registers.

 ### <code>_wsh_get_local <i>wrapsher_varname</i> <i>shell_variable</i></code>

-This function retrieves a local variable into the shell varable that you provide.
+This function retrieves a local variable into the shell varable whose name you provide.

 ### <code>_wsh_set_local <i>wrapsher_varname</i> <i>value</i></code>